NOIA Network (NOIA) Price Tops $0.28 on Major Exchanges

-NOIA Network (NOIA) traded flat against the US dollar during the 1 day period ending at 20:00 PM E.T. on June 13th.
-One NOIA Network coin can currently be bought for approximately $0.28 or 0.00001408 BTC on cryptocurrency exchanges.
-During the last seven days, NOIA Network has traded flat against the US dollar.
-NOIA Network has a total market capitalization of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last day.
+NOIA Network (NOIA) traded flat against the US dollar during the 1-day period ending at 0:00 AM E.T. on June 16th.
+One NOIA Network coin can currently be bought for approximately $0.28 or 0.00001408 BTC on exchanges.
+In the last week, NOIA Network has traded flat against the US dollar.
+NOIA Network has a market cap of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.